cecigerva/GitHub_Pages_Example2/README.md

 # Biases in ChatGPT and How to Fix Them

-Uncovered and meticulously analyzed three distinct biases present in ChatGPT, employing advanced Python techniques and data analysis methodologies, all within AI4ALL's cutting-edge Apply AI program.
+Uncovered and meticulously analyzed three distinct biases present in ChatGPT, employing advanced Python techniques and data analysis methodologies, all within AI4ALL's cutting-edge AI4ALL Ignite accelerator.

 ## Problem Statement <!--- do not change this line -->